officialrajdeepsingh/officialrajdeepsingh/README.md

 ![Rajdeep singh](https://capsule-render.vercel.app/api?type=soft&color=auto&height=400&section=header&text=Build%20and%20Deploy&fontSize=90&animation=fadeIn&desc=@officialrajdeepsingh)

 My name is Rajdeep Singh.
-For the past five years, im working professionally as a full-time frontend software engineer as a full-time freelance.
-I learned so many things, and I mention all technology that I used I passed in my stack section, which I know as a frontend software journey.
+For the past five years, Im working professionally as a full-time freelance frontend software engineer.

+I learned so many different libraries and tools during my work.
+Few on them; I mentioned them in my tech stack section.

 In the last 3 to 4 years, I wrote many articles about fronted development.
-Some of my articles gain so much reader extraction.
-Most of the articles I publish under [frontend web](https://medium.com/frontendweb) publication, and a few articles I share with [plain English](https://javascript.plainenglish.io/), [freecodecamp](https://www.freecodecamp.org/news/author/officialrajdeepsingh/), etc.
+Some of my articles have gained so much reader popularity, which I will never be imagined.

+Most of the articles I publish under [frontend web](https://medium.com/frontendweb) publication, and a few articles I publish with [plain English](https://javascript.plainenglish.io/), [freecodecamp](https://www.freecodecamp.org/news/author/officialrajdeepsingh/), etc.

+For the future, I do not have any big plans rather than small plans.

+1. I will work with Rust, Bioinformation, and built tools in my future stack.
+2. I dream of publishing articles related to bioinformatics, genetics, and biotechnology.
+I tell another developer how to combine medical and computer science.
+3. More focus on open source and gaining experience.

 ---